01Second Edition - June 2026

 What this report demonstrates is that the governance architecture for AI in the superyacht industry is available.
 The intention of existing frameworks supports it.
 The principles are there.
 Building a structured AI policy aligned with the four-layer framework - inventory and classification; regulatory obligation mapping; chain of command for AI-assisted decisions; review, update, and audit - is a practical step that any organisation in this industry can take now.

-This is a first-edition report, and that is by design.
+This report is revised as the landscape moves, and that is by design.
 The regulatory landscape around AI in maritime is developing in real time.
 This report is open to peer review, industry feedback, and correction.
-If you identify areas that could be strengthened, frameworks that have been missed, or positions that require refinement, I would genuinely welcome hearing from you.
+If you identify areas that could be strengthened, frameworks that have been missed, or positions that require refinement, I would welcome hearing from you.

 The superyacht industry has always been an environment where professionals take their obligations seriously.
 Extending that professionalism to how AI tools are governed within organisations is a natural next step, and one that this industry is well-equipped to take.